PhilipVigus/CV/README.md

 - At Makers Academy I often took leadership roles during critical times in projects.
 I led our final project for the first couple of days, establishing solid foundations such as a team charter, consensus on the details of the project, and broadly what the two weeks of the project would look like.
 Every time I led I received unanimous positive feedback on my ability to keep groups focused and on task, ensure that all team members felt they had a voice, and help the team reach consensus when there were disagreements
 - At OCN London I regularly led teams of moderators when visiting my clients.
 I was responsible for coordinating their efforts and ensuring that work was completed to extremely tight schedules in challenging and occasionally unfriendly environments

+#### Determination and persistence

+I don't know when or how to give up.

+- During the final project at Makers Academy the group had huge difficulty working out how to test the WebSocket-based components of the code.
+We spent hours on it without success.
+I refused to give up, and finally managed to write a successful test on the morning of the last day of the project
+- I spent 4 years unable to work due to ill health.
+Recovery was a long, difficult path with plenty of obstacles, but I never once thought that I would not be able to make it back to full time employment

 ## Education